-Almost any terms are clearer than ‘left’ and ‘right’.
-Which only serve to prevent clear political analysis.
-Nobody can explain the difference between their ‘left’ and ‘right’ hands, let alone political ideas which breed and mutate like viruses in Consumerism.
-Not to mention the millennia of emotive associations which they have acquired, since the Last Supper – at least.
-‘Left’ and Right’ are as political useless as ‘Up’ and ‘Down’ in outer space.
+Almost any terms are clearer.
+They only serve to prevent clear political analysis.
+Nobody can explain the difference between their ‘left’ and ‘right’ hands, let alone identify marker-posts on the modern political spectrum.
+Not to mention erasing the millennia of emotive associations which they have acquired, since the Last Supper – at least.

 As a species, we do like symmetry, especially when it revolves around us.
 The medieval geocentric universe reflected this need, and just like the ‘Left – Right’ political model, was obsolete, absurd, misleading and a shackle on free thought and discussion.

 It is merely co-incidental, I suppose, that ‘Right’ also happens to mean ‘correct’.
-Its disciples are literally more adroit.
-And that ‘left’ is sinister, gauche, and very wrong.
+Its disciples are literally more ‘adroit’.
+And that ‘left’ is ‘sinister’, ‘gauche’, ‘cackhanded’ and very wrong.
 The direction of the Damned in all Christian iconography.
 Christ sits on God’s Right Hand.
 Judas sat on Christ’s left.
-The penitent thief was crucified on Christ’s right hand – looking at him, that is.
-And Christ’s head inclines to his right, in blessing of the direction.
+The penitent thief was crucified on Christ’s right hand.
+The list is endless.

 So even the argument that symmetry = objectivity does not hold water.
 Belief in the desirability of the egalitarian possibilities of technological advance is demonised; whereas the morbid, neurotic need to use the past as validation for an existing hierarchy is made normal.

 At times like these, we should know what the words we use mean and do.